 De Quervain’s tenosynovitis vs carpal tunnel syndrome: how can you tell?

 De Quervain’s tenosynovitis usually causes pain and swelling at the base of the thumb.
 The pain usually occurs while using the thumb.
-Also, unlike carpal tunnel syndrome, numbness and pins and needles are uncommon.
+Also, unlike carpal tunnel syndrome, numbness and pins-and-needles sensations are uncommon.

 De Quervain’s tenosynovitis injection technique: should you use ultrasound?

 Yes.
 Using ultrasound improves the accuracy and effectiveness of a De Quervain’s tenosynovitis injection.
-It also reduces side effects by ensuring that cortisone is directed into the tendon sheath, not the soft tissue.
+It also reduces side effects by ensuring that cortisone is delivered to the tendon sheath rather than the surrounding soft tissue.

-A recent study found that ultrasound-guided De Quervain’s injections cured 93% of patients compared to 78% of patients who had a blind injection.
+A recent study found that ultrasound-guided De Quervain’s injections cured 93% of patients, compared with 78% with a blind injection.
 About 29% of patients get a recurrence of pain after a cortisone injeciton and need another.

 You should see a doctor who is experienced in performing ultrasound-guided injections.
 If you’re considering an ultrasound-guided injection, ensure you see a doctor and not another practitioner.

-How does an ultrasound-guided cortisone injection compare to surgery for De Queravin’s tenosynovitis?
+How does an ultrasound-guided cortisone injection compare to surgery for De Quervain’s tenosynovitis?

 Both seem successful.
-A recent study found that effectiveness rates in both groups were the same.
+A recent study found that effectiveness rates were the same in both groups.
 So, we recommend you try an ultrasound-guided injection at least once before considering release.

 Final word from Sportdoctorlondon about steroid injection for De Quervain’s tenosynovitis

 Overall, De Quervain’s tenosynovitis is a painful condition.
-Simple treatments, such as a thumb spica splint, anti-inflammatory tablets, and creams like ibuprofen, would be best.
+Simple treatments, such as a thumb spica splint, anti-inflammatory tablets, and ibuprofen cream, would be best.
 In severe cases, we recommend a steroid injection to reduce inflammation and pain, followed by hand therapy.
 Surgery should only be used as a last resort.